schollenberger/pi-sensorlab/oled-display/oled-display-readme.md

     # write to stdout
     out.save("out.png", "PNG")
     ```

+  When writing text you need to specify a font using the PIL `ImageFont` module.
+  With this module you can load bitmap fonts (.pil) and truetype fonts (.ttf).
+  Note that these fonts have to be installed on your system.
+  If you don't care about specific fonts you can load a default font.
+  Examples:
+    ```
+    from PIL import ImageFont, ImageDraw

+    font = ImageFont.load(arial.pil)  # bitmap font
+    font = ImageFont.truetype('DejaVuSansMono-Oblique.ttf', 14) # TrueType with size
+    font = ImageFont.load_default()
+    ```
+  For TrueType fonts you may retrieve the name and the size attributes.
+  Example:
+    ```
+      font.getmetrics()  -> (13,4)  # baseline to highest/lowest point
+      font.getname()     -> ('DejaVu Sans Mono', 'Oblique')
+    ```

-  In the context of OLED displays we either instantiate the ImageDraw.Draw class
+  In the context of OLED displays, either instantiate the ImageDraw.Draw class
-  based on the luma.core.canvas object or, in case of the Adafruit libraries, we
+  based on the luma.core.canvas object or, in case of the Adafruit libraries,
-  instantiate a 1-bit Image from which we create the Draw object and later
+  instantiate a 1-bit Image from which you create the Draw object and later
   let the device display the image.

 ## Code